xw321/web-final/README.md

 ## Usage

-Clone the repo, then open the terminal on the folder created and run
+Clone the repo, then open the terminal, navigate to the project forlder.
+On the folder created and run

 ```
 meteor npm install